samply/bridgehead/README.md

 If you run a proxy at your site, you will also need to give values to the ```HTTP*_PROXY*``` variables.

-ECDC data should be provided as a CSV file and placed in the directory /srv/docker/ecdc/data.
-The Bridgehead can be started without data, but obviously, any searches run from the Explorer will return zero results for your site if you do that.
-Note that an empty data directory will automatically be inserted on the first start of the Bridgehead if you don't set one up yourself.

 When you first start the Bridgehead, it will clone two extra repositories into /srv/docker, namely, ```focus``` and ```transfair```.
 It will automatically build local images of these repositories for you.
 These components have the following functionality that has been customized for ECDC:

 - *focus.* This component is responsible for completing the CQL that is used for running queries against the Blaze FHIR store.
 It uses a set of templates for doing this.
 Extra templates have been written for the ECDC use case.
 They can be found in /srv/docker/focus/resources/cql/EHDS2*.